SConnolly1886/AWS-EKS-with-Terraform/README.md

 Well no. You may be able to open the link but the Dashboard needs authentication.

 ### Authenticating Kubernetes Dashboard
 A cluster role binding needs to be created to provide an authorization token.
 This gives whoever the cluster-admin is the necessary permission needed to access the dashboard.
-Authenticating using kubeconfig is not an option here but check please have a read over of the official kubernetes documentation. `https://kubernetes.io/docs/home/`
+Authenticating using kubeconfig is not an option here but please have a read over of the official kubernetes documentation. `https://kubernetes.io/docs/home/`

-Make sure not to close the proxy process and new terminal to create the cluster role binding.
+Make sure not to close the proxy process by opening a new terminal in order to create the cluster role binding.

 `kubectl apply -f https://raw.githubusercontent.com/hashicorp/learn-terraform-provision-eks-cluster/master/kubernetes-dashboard-admin.rbac.yaml`